seikaikyo/PDF_TOOL/README.md

 ## English

 ### Overview
-A comprehensive PDF toolkit with merging and digital signature capabilities, featuring an intuitive graphical interface built with Python and Tkinter.
+A complete PDF processing solution that combines merging, digital signatures, splitting, and compression capabilities into one powerful application.
+Built with Python and Tkinter, featuring an intuitive graphical interface for all your PDF needs.

 ### Features